 Rise and shine campers!
 Desoto Arts Institute is staying busy this summer with two, week long filmmaker’s workshops.
-Students will learn from DAI Founder, Robb Rokk, to craft great stories with excellence and professionalism while learning to be safe, knowledgeable, and valuable on set.
+Students will learn from DAI Founder and writer/director, Robb Rokk, to craft great stories with excellence and professionalism while learning to be safe, knowledgeable, and valuable on set.
 These summer camps are a hands-on educational experience using pro gear in a working film set environment.

-On July 8 – July 12, we will be partnering with Oxford Film Festival to teach a Beginner Filmmaker’s Workshop for ages 7 to 12 and an Advanced Filmmaker’s Workshop for ages 12-17.
-To enroll or for more information, go here.
+On July 8 – July 12, DAI partners with Oxford Film Festival to teach a Beginner Filmmaker’s Workshop for ages 7 to 12 and an Advanced Filmmaker’s Workshop for ages 12-17.
+For more information, go here.

 If you read only one of these books, make it this one.
 She shares the do’s and don’ts of dealing with sensitive actors who pour their souls out in front of staring crew members as well as script analysis to understand the subtext and undertones of each line and each character’s action.
 She reminds us to only use actable direction; never tell a performer how to do it but give them business and actions that support and motivate the actor to reach the moment they are chasing.
 I will re-read this book annually as a reminder of what is most important when directing talent.
 I suggest you do so as well.